audinowho/RogueElements/README.md

 5. `StairsStep`: For adding an up and down stairs to your map.
 6. `PerlinWaterStep`: For generating water patterns on your map using Perlin Noise.
 7. A child of `BaseSpawnStep`: For distributing items, enemies, traps, etc. across the floor in specified patterns.

+# Credits #

+- [Brogue](https://sites.google.com/site/broguegame/): A major inspiration in itemizing steps to generate dungeon maps.
+- [Spike Chunsoft Mystery Dungeon Series](http://www.spike-chunsoft.co.jp/) - Several floor layouts used as a reference for grid-based floor steps.
+- [RogueSharp](https://bitbucket.org/FaronBracy/roguesharp) - A C# library dedicated to creating a full roguelike, used as an example for integrating RogueElements.